msr1k/puppet-translator/README.md

         Hello

-`PUPPET_TRANSLATOR_CHROME_BIN_PATH` environment variable must be defined to point a Google Chrome binary before following command.
+`PUPPET_TRANSLATOR_CHROME_BIN_PATH` environment variable must be defined to point a Google Chrome binary before these commands.

 Otherwise you should specify it in command line via `-c` / `--chrome` option.